- 1. Australia changed one word in its national anthem to honour Indigenous people.

 6. India and ADB sign a loan agreement to expand horticulture in Himachal Pradesh.

-- The Asian Development Bank (ADB) and the Government of India have signed a $10 project readiness financing (PRF) for the expansion of horticulture production in Himachal Pradesh.
+- The Asian Development Bank (ADB) and the Government of India have signed a $10 million project readiness financing (PRF) for the expansion of horticulture production in Himachal Pradesh.

 - This loan agreement has been signed between the Ministry of Finance, Department of Horticulture, Himachal Pradesh and Asian Development Bank.